grgbr/stroll/sphinx/install.rst

 ========

-This guide mainly focuses upon the construction process required to install Stroll.
+This guide mainly focuses upon the construction process required to install Stroll_.

-Stroll's build logic is based upon |eBuild|.
+Stroll_'s build logic is based upon |eBuild|.
 In addition to the build process description explained below, you may refer to the |eBuild User Guide|
 for further detailed informations.